fluent/fluentd-kubernetes-daemonset/README.md

 This is from [nekop's japanese article](https://nekop.hatenablog.com/entry/2018/04/20/170257).

+## Maintainers

+Some images are contributed by users.
+If you have a problem/question for following images, ask it to contributors.

+- cloudwatch : @so0k
+- papertrail : @alexouzounis
+- kafka : @erhudy
+- graylog : @rtnpro
+- gcs : @andor-pierdelacabeza
+- Amazon Kinesis : @shiftky
+- logz.io : @SaMnCo / @jamielennox
+- splunkhec: @FutureSharks

+### References

+[Kubernetes Logging with Fluentd][fluentd-article]

 ## Issues

 We can't notice comments in the DockerHub so don't use them for reporting